PericlesTheo/periclestheo.github.io/_posts/2019-04-25-is-cv-the-best-way-to-hire-a-software-developer.md

 Just a few simple questions to get the creative juices flowing.
 People will come up with their own, unique way of expressing themselves.
 They might send you commits to open source projects that are super proud of, how the debugged a complicated memory leak (which wouldn't go on the CV) or how they helped grow their colleagues.
 All of which are way more interesting and important than a bunch of bullet points.

 ### Conclusion
+Would this work for companies like Netflix et al?
+Probably not.
+They receive 1000s of applications a day.
+But if you are a startup with an engineering team of < 100 people, I'm sure you can do without CVs.

 Even though I truly believe this is a better way to hire both the the company and the candidate, I don't see changing it in the near future.
 One might say, "Well, that's what I do with a CV.
 I then call the candidate and find out more information".
 If you find that easy, great.
 I just don't think there are any actionable information on a CV.
 On the other hand, having the candidate explaining what drives them, what they have *actually* worked on and are proud of provide you with a wealth of information to drill down more and learn about them.

 I will probably run the above as an experiment at [CreditDigital](https://www.creditdigital.co.uk) and see the results.